 What kind of apples to use?

 You can use any sort of apples, you might have to adjust the amount of sugar if the apples are very sweet or sour.
-Just make sure to remove seeds, bad spots or any damaged parts.
-In many recipes they say you have to peel the apples but if you make the sauce in a blender it is not necessary.
+Just make sure to remove seeds, bad spots, or any damaged parts.
+In many recipes, they say you have to peel the apples but if you make the sauce in a blender it is not necessary.

-Can I add any other flavours?
+Can I add any other flavors?

 You can add a ton of flavor to the applesauce, use things that you would normally pair with apples.
-Some ideas can be rosemary, vanilla, black pepper, cinnamon, cardamom and ginger.
+Some ideas can be rosemary, vanilla, black pepper, cinnamon, cardamom, and ginger.

 This is my basic recipe for applesauce, as mentioned I used bright apples with the skin on.